ChrisO98/Capstone_GOPHR_ROS/README.md

 # Capstone_GOPHR
-Senior capstone design code of the mobile robot GOPHR.
+Texas A&M - Senior capstone code of the mobile robot GOPHR.

+This repository handles the top portion of GOPHR; The bottom portion of GOPHR (chassis) was not handled by me.

 GOPHR's ROS files.
 These files were used on a Raspberry Pi 4 4gb running Ubuntu 20.04 LTS with a installment of Ubuntu Desktop using tasksel and LightDM, and ROS Noetic.